JohnnyMorganz/StyLua/README.md

 If you want to check that files have been formatted, but not overwrite them, you can pass the `--check` argument to StyLua.
 StyLua will search through files as normal, but instead of writing the formatted code back to the file, StyLua will output a diff to stdout.
 If there are files which haven't been fully formatted, StyLua will exit with status code 1.

+### `--verify`: Verifying formatting output
+As a safety measure, the `--verify` flag can be passed to StyLua, and StyLua will verify the output of all formatting before saving it to a file.
+This re-parses the output following formatting to verify that the AST is still valid and similar to the input
+AST, flagging any syntax errors or possible code semantics changes.
+This flag may be useful when adopting StyLua on a large codebase, where not every file can be examined for spurious formatting.

 ### Ignoring parts of a file
 If there is a specific statement within your file which you wish to skip formatting on, you can precede it with `-- stylua: ignore`,